linaizhong/aasc/README.md

 Currently the only supported platforms are:

-- RedHat Enterprise Linux 6
+- Red Hat Enterprise Linux Server 6
 - CentOS 6

 INSTALLATION